lutorm/N132EA/Operations.md

    non-member Certified Flight Instructors listed below.
 1. Members who are CFI's may only instruct other members in the aircraft.
-1. No one may act as PIC unless they are named in the aircraft insurance policy.
+1. No one may act as PIC unless they are named insured on the aircraft insurance policy.
 1. No one may operate an aircraft unless they can legally do so under the FARs.
 1. Aircraft may only be operated under Part 91 and may not be used for air taxi, charter, or other commercial purposes.
-1. Members who have not flown the airplane type in the past Y months need a checkride with an approved CFI before they may use the aircraft?
+1. Members who have not flown the airplane type in the past 6 months need a checkride with an approved CFI before they may use the aircraft?